-If your vehicle was destroyed a specified bushfire areas, relief from stamp duty on the transfer of registration or on the application to register a vehicle is available.
+If your vehicle was destroyed in a specified bushfire area, relief from stamp duty on the transfer of registration or on the application to register a vehicle is available.

 Anywhere affected by bushfires in the Local Government Areas of Adelaide Hills, Kangaroo Island, Mount Barker, Murray Bridge, Mid-Murray, Yorke Peninsula and Kingston District.

 Relief is capped at the stamp duty payable on a $50 000 vehicle.
 This means relief is available up to:

 If you purchase a vehicle which is valued over $50 000, you will still be eligible for relief to the capped amount.

 A replacement passenger vehicle is purchased for $65 000.
 Stamp duty on the transfer of registration is $2540.

 Relief of $1940 will be available, with the purchaser required to pay the $600 difference.

 No, the replacement vehicle does not need to be the same type or model, nor does it need to be the same value as the vehicle destroyed.